 I came across this book last year by complete happenstance and it was a Christmas devotional that truly was a blessing.
 If you are a busy mom, go ahead and grab this, it is very low priced in the kindle shop.
 It will be a blessing.

 Paul David Tripp has some simple and quick devotionals during any time of the year, and this one is no different.
-He points reader to the ‘true meaning’ of Christmas while encouraging them on their unique journey of life.
+He points readers to the 'true meaning' of Christmas while encouraging them on their unique journey of life.

 Christmas Devotionals Christian Resources